-29. Use of Alternative Provision
+31.0 Use of Alternative Provision

-29.1 f alternative provision is made for any pupils it is the school's continued responsibility for safeguarding and we ensure that appropriate safeguarding procedures are in place in any provision used.
+31.1 If alternative provision is made for any pupils it is the school's continued responsibility for safeguarding and we ensure that appropriate safeguarding procedures are in place in any provision used.

-30. Photography and images
+32.0 Photography and Images

-30.1 The vast majority of people who take or view photographs or videos of children do so for entirely innocent, understandable and acceptable reasons.
+32.1 The vast majority of people who take or view photographs or videos of children do so for entirely innocent, understandable and acceptable reasons.
 Sadly, some people abuse children through taking or using images, so we must ensure that we have some safeguards in place.
 To protect children, we will:

-- Seek their consent for photographs to be taken or published (for example, on our website or in newspapers or publications) - Seek parental consent for photographs to be taken or published - Use only the child's first name with an image - Ensure that children are appropriately dressed

-Encourage children to tell us if they are worried about any photographs that are taken of them
+- Seek their consent for photographs to be taken or published (for example, on our website or in newspapers or publications) - Use only the child's first name with an image - Ensure that children are appropriately dressed - Encourage children to tell us if they are worried about any photographs that are taken of them - Make sure that images of children are removed once they leave the school. - Update records regularly about any child whose image cannot be displayed, e.g. risk of domestic abuse.